 Are human actions really all of one kind?
 Should the deeds of a soldier on the battlefield, a scientist in the laboratory, or a diplomat involved in complex negotiations be ranked in the same scientific category as those of a child craving milk?
 It is true the best way of seeking the solution to a problem is where the conditions are simplest.
 But the inability to see distinctions causes endless confusion.
 There is a profound difference between knowing and not knowing why I act.
 This is an obvious truth.
 Yet the opponents of freedom never ask whether a motive of action known to me in full transparency, compels me in the same way an organic process causes a child to cry for milk.

-1.4 Conduct According To Character
+1.4 Conduct Of Character

 Eduard von Hartmann, in his Phenomenology of Moral Consciousness, says that human willing depends on two main factors: motives and character.
 If we look at human beings as all alike, then their will appears determined from outside, by the situations they encounter.
 But people are different.
 A human being will adopt an idea as the motive of his conduct, only if his character is such that this idea arouses a desire in him to act.
 If we keep in mind people are different then their will appears determined from within and not from outside.

 Now, the human being believes he is free, independent of outside motivation, because he must first make the idea imposed on him from outside into a motive, according to his character.
-But according to Eduard von Hartmann, the truth is he is not free,
+But according to Eduard von Hartmann, the truth is that he is not free,

 "Even though we first adopt an idea as a motive, this is not done arbitrarily.
 An idea is turned into a motive according to the necessity of our characterological disposition.
 We are anything but free."